stereotype441/language/resources/type-system/inference2.md

 depend on the form of the expression, and are explained below, for each kind of expression.

-Type inference of an expression always takes place with respect to a type schema known as the expression's "context".
+Expression type inference always takes place with respect to a type schema known as the expression's "context".
 TODO(paulberry): examples?

-Type inference of an expression produces a compilation artifact and a static type.
+Expression type inference produces a compilation artifact and a static type.

 TODO(paulberry): explain my convention of talking about the static type as belonging to the compilation artifact.